LeihuaYe/Machine-Learning-Rare-Event-Classification/README.md

 ## About the Author

-Leihua Ye is a Ph.D.
-Candidate in political science and has received a Master’s degree in Statistics from the University of California, Santa Barbara.
-Leihua is interested in user behaviors, public opinion and behavior, research design, big data, and Machine Learning.
+Leihua Ye is a Ph.D. researcher at the UC, Santa Barbara.
+His research interests include public opinion and behavior, research design, big data, and machine learning.

 ## Contact
 Email: yeleihua@gmail.com